-- A good brand voice should be relatable to your audience.
+- A good brand voice should be relatable to the audience.
 It should cater to them and offer them what they need.
-CHADD understands that people with ADHD aren’t the only ones affected by it, so CHADD provides education and advocacy for everyone involved.
+CHADD understands that people with ADHD aren’t the only ones affected, so CHADD provides education and advocacy for everyone involved.

 - It should be consistent.
-A user should be able to visit any of your channels and instantly recognize what brand they’re looking at.
+Users should be able to visit any of your channels and instantly recognize what brand they’re looking at.
 You know Duolingo’s TikTok content when you see it.

 - It should leave room for flexibility.
-All brands evolve over time, which means that your brand voice will as well.
+All brands evolve over time, which means your brand voice will also.
 Target has done a great job of this by becoming more inclusive with their sizing and gender-neutral product offerings.

 How to create a brand voice

 Now that you know a little more about what makes a good brand voice, let’s talk about how to create one.

 Identifying your brand’s purpose, strengths, and the problems you help solve is essential for creating an authentic brand voice.
 Your strengths are the unique characteristics that set you apart from your competitors.
 When you know the problems that your brand solves, you can better communicate the benefits of your brand to your audience.

 Consider these important questions about your brand:

 - What is our purpose?